ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   connection.

-* For Connections that are Establishing: Transport Properties that the application specified on the Preconnection, see {{connection-props}}.
+* For Connections that are Establishing: Transport Properties that the application specified on the Preconnection, see {{selection-props}}.

-* For Connections that are Established, Closing, or Closed: Transport Properties of the actual protocols that were selected and instantiated.
-These features correspond to the properties given in {{transport-props}} and include Selection Properties and Protocol Properties.

-    * Selection Properties indicate whether or not the Connection has or offers a certain Selection Property.
+* For Connections that are Established, Closing, or Closed: Selection ({{selection-props}}) and Connection Properties ({{connection-props}}) of the actual protocols that were selected and instantiated.
+Selection Properties indicate whether or not the Connection has or offers a certain Selection Property.
 Note that the actually instantiated protocol stack may not match all Protocol Selection Properties that the application specified on the Preconnection.
 For example, a certain Protocol Selection Property that an application specified as Preferred may not actually be present in the chosen protocol stack because none of the currently available transport protocols had this feature.

-    * Protocol Properties of the protocol stack in use (see {{protocol-props}}).

-* For Connections that are Established, properties of the path(s) in use.
-These properties can be derived from the local provisioning domain {{RFC7556}}, measurements by the Protocol Stack, or other sources.
+* For Connections that are Established, additional properties of the path(s) in use.
+These properties can be derived from the local provisioning domain
+  {{RFC7556}}, measurements by the Protocol Stack, or other sources.

+## Generic Connection Properties {#connection-props}

+The Connection Properties defined as independent, and available on all Connections are defined in the subsections below.

+Note that many protocol properties have a corresponding selection property, which prefers protocols providing a specific transport feature that controlled by that protocol property. \[EDITOR'S NOTE: todo: add these cross-references up to {{selection-props}}]

 ### Notification of excessive retransmissions {#conn-retrans-notify}

 Type:
 : Boolean

 This property specifies whether an application considers it useful to be informed in case sent data was retransmitted more often than a certain threshold.
-When set to true, the effect is twofold:
-The application may receive events in case excessive retransmissions.
+When set to true, the effect is twofold: The application may receive events in case excessive retransmissions.
 In addition, the transport system considers this as a preference to use transports stacks that can provide this notification.
 This is not a strict requirement.
 If set to false, no notification of excessive retransmissions will be sent and this transport feature is ignored for protocol selection.

-The default is to have this option.
+The recommended default is to have this option.

 ### Retransmission threshold before excessive retransmission notification {#conn-excss-retransmit}

 Type:
 : Integer

 This property specifies after how many retransmissions to inform the application about "Excessive Retransmissions".

 ### Notification of ICMP soft error message arrival {#conn-soft-error}